NGC 2276

-It was discovered by Friedrich August Theodor Winnecke in 1876.
-In the Atlas of Peculiar Galaxies, the galaxy is mentioned twice, once as Arp 25, in the category spiral galaxies with one heavy arm, and one more time as Arp 114, in the category elliptical galaxies close to and perturbing spiral galaxies, in pair with NGC 2300.
+NGC 2276 was discovered by Friedrich August Theodor Winnecke on 26 June 1876.
+In the Atlas of Peculiar Galaxies, the galaxy is mentioned twice, once as Arp 25, in the category spiral galaxies with one heavy arm, and with NGC 2300 as Arp 114, in the category elliptical galaxies close to and perturbing spiral galaxies.

-NGC 2276 has been home to six supernovae in the last 60 years.
+Supernovae

+Six supernovae have been observed in NGC 2276: